zacharydhamilton/jackpot/README.md

 ## Ksql

 With the connector set up, you can move on to create the Ksql queries to process data.
+When running the following queries, make sure to use `auto.offset.reset = earliest`.
 > **Note**: *If the instance of Ksql created by Terraform is not available yet, wait.*

 1. Create the first stream in Ksql.
 This stream will be for the wagers placed by the players.